gae-init/gae-init-docs/main/templates/feature/highlights.md

 - Add `.btn-loading` and your buttons will have the loading functionality
 - Working [feedback form]({{url_for('feedback')}})
 - Multiple OAuth options to [sign-in](https://gae-init.appspot.com/signin/)
-  (Google, Facebook, Twitter)
+  (Google, Facebook, Twitter, GitHub, etc)
 - Add easily any other OAuth provider
+- Email/Password sign in included on demand
 - User list that is visible only to the administrators
 - Delete or merge users
-- User permissions are rout decorators
+- User permissions are route decorators
 - Easy pagination with custom wrappers using NDB cursors
 - Prefetch links for next pages
 - Gravatar support for [user profile]({{url_for('profile')}})